boveus/hyrax-wiki/Hyrax-Development-Guide.md

-The Sufia Development Guide is for people who want to modify Sufia itself.
-See the [[Sufia Management Guide]] for guidance on how to configure and set up a Sufia-based application.
+The Hyrax Development Guide is for people who want to modify Hyrax itself.
+See the [[Hyrax Management Guide]] for guidance on how to configure and set up a Hyrax-based application.

 * [Grab an issue](#grab-an-issue)
 * [Setup development environment](#setup-development-environment)